-I, , (member or manager other er than person executing the agreement) certify that I am a (of(Name of Limited Liability Company) (member/manager) (Name of Limited Liability Company) (the "LLC") duly organized under the Laws of the State of; tha (Name of State) who signed said Agreement on behalf of the LLC (Person I Executing Agreement) ne LLC; that said Agreement was duly signed for and LC for the purposes therein mentioned.
-(Signature) STATE OF NEW , se • COUNTY OF Notary Public in a personally known member/manager sworn did depose and he/she is a m and for said State, to me or proved to me described in and who exe and say that he/she reside nember/manager of said L in the year 20[] before me, the undersigned, apersonally appeared, e on the basis of satisfactory evidence to be the ecuted the above certificate, who being by me duly es at Date: Notary Public
+I, , (member or manager oth her than person executing the agreement) certify that I am a of · (member/manager) (Name of Limited Liability Company) (the "LLC") duly of organized under the Laws of the State of ; that · · · · - (Name of State) who signed said Agreement on behalf of th ne LLC (Person E Executing Agreement)

+was, at the time of execution, a manager of the LLC; that said Agreement was duly signed for and on behalf of said LLC and as the act of said LLC for the purposes therein mentioned.

+(Signature)

+STATE OF NEW YORK) SS.: COUNTY OF )

+On the day of in the year 20[] before me, the undersigned, a Notary Public in and for said State, personally appeared, personally known to me or proved to me on the basis of satisfactory evidence to be the member/manager described in and who executed the above certificate, who being by me duly sworn did depose and say that he/she resides at , and he/she is a member/manager of said LLC; that he/she is duly authorized to execute said certificate on behalf of said LLC, and that he/she signed his/her name thereto pursuant to such authority.

+Date: